microsoft/azurechat/README.md

 # Unleash the Power of Azure Open AI

-AzureChat powered by Azure OpenAI Service
+Solution Accelerator: AzureChat powered by Azure OpenAI Service

 ![](/images/intro.png)

-The AzureChat powered by Azure OpenAI solution accelerator (AzureChat) is an enterprise option.
-What makes AzureChat special is that the solution has been developed on ChatGPT API and therefore provides familiar chat experience for the user, but in a private instance.
+AzureChat powered by Azure OpenAI is an enterprise ready deployment option.
+This accelerator provides organisations with secure and powerful chat capabilities with a familiar user experience and with the added capabilities of chatting over your data and files.

-AzureChat provides organisations with secure and powerful chat capabilities so that they can realise the positive impact on employee productivity and their work experience.

 Benefits are: